 Probably the easiest way to save money.
 You don’t have to buy anything.
 Use empty jars to store your brushes and different mediums.
 You can paint them if you like and decorate them in a way that suits you.

 Another way is by using old boxes for storage.
 I have a few metal boxes and old shoe boxes that I use to store my pencils, stickers, markers, and even paint.
 Again, you can paint and decorate them as you like.
 You can even create a paint tube organizer by yourself!
 These things will save you a lot of money!
-There are thousands of DIY for organizers and storage units that you can easily apply in your studio.
+There are thousands of DIY organizers and storage units that you can easily apply in your studio.

 Pro tip- If you’re painting with oils or acrylic, you can create your own glass palette with only 4 materials: Foam Board (1 dollar from Dollar Tree), white/grey paper (also from Dollar Tree), Glass sheet- around ($4-6 in different stores), and duct tape ($3 from Target).
 Glass palette is usually $30-40, and you can create your own easily with $10.

-6. Don’t get Sucked into Sets-
+6. Don’t get Stuck into Sets-

 Sets don’t always cheaper.
 If you want to try a new style and medium, you should focus on the main colors.
 For paint, I’d focus on the 5 basic colors that I mentioned above and with markers/ pens, I would focus on the main sizes.
 The problem with sets is that we’re buying products that we don’t need.
-5 years ago I bought oil paint set and didn’t use most of its colors.
+5 years ago I bought an oil paint set and didn’t use most of its colors.
 It would have been cheaper for me to buy only the paint that I needed.

 Side note- sometimes sets can be cheaper and more recommended at your first buy.
 Later on, it becomes cheaper to buy only the paint/ products that you’re constantly using.

 For example- I use Micron Pens for my sketches and I have a set of 10 different sizes.
 I frequently use 3-4 sizes and the rest are rarely used.
 The ones that I’m constantly using end faster and when I need to buy, I buy the specific size.
 Same with my oil paint.
-I bought a set a few years ago, the basic colors were long gone and now I but bigger tubes only of the colors that I use.
+I bought a set a few years ago, the basic colors were long gone and now I buy bigger tubes only of the colors that I use.

 You May also enjoy reading: